trakos/fbpviewer-js/README.md

 # Factorio Blueprint Viewer (fbpviewer)

+## This repo has been archived, as code has been moved to [fbpviewer repo](https://github.com/trakos/fbpviewer).

 This is a simple javascript canvas viewer for factorio blueprints.

 Live version available here: [http://fbpviewer.trakos.pl/](http://fbpviewer.trakos.pl/)